SoftwareMarbles/lazy/README.md

 * `version` must be equal to `1`
 * `id` is optional and if not provided it's set to `default`
 * `internal_port` is optional but it must be different from external port
-* `repository_auth` can also be specified with a token
+* `repository_auth` can also be specified with a token but not with directly specifying user name and password due to security concerns
 * `boot_timeout` is optional and its default is 30 seconds
-* `import_env` clause is useful in avoiding specifying secret values like application client ID or secret in lazy.yaml
+* `import_env` clause is useful in avoiding specifying secret values like application client ID or secret in lazy.yaml; an alternative would be to use envvar interpolation but this makes the intent explicit
 * `~include` is a meta-clause that allows splitting up configuration into multiple YAML files; this is very useful for large engine configurations

 To allow easier hacking lazy can run engines mounted from local host filesystem.
 For example if we wanted to hack on `lazy-eslint-engine` we could specify it like this: